If you’ve ever asked yourself, “Should I invest in

 Tech is down?
 That’s okay because pharmaceuticals are up.
 A pandemic is causing people to panic and the stock market to plunge?
 That’s okay; you have gold.

 Ways to Invest

 We hope we’ve convinced you that you don’t have to fear investing and you’re raring to go.
 Here are a few ways to invest.

 Using a robo-advisor like Betterment is investing on easy mode.
-Open your account, deposit money (there is no minimum), answer a few questions that will help determine your asset allocation, and Betterment does the rest.
+Open your account, deposit money (there is no minimum), answer a few questions that will help determine your asset allocation, and

 You don’t have to research which companies to invest in, read the Wall Street Journal, or any of that other stuff.